Last updated on May 14th, 2022 at 10:15 pm

 Speaking of which, it is particularly important to put on sunscreen if you are using topical retinoids to control your acne.
 This is because your skin is more vulnerable to sunburn when you are using retinol products.
 Don’t use just any sunscreen though.
 Be on the lookout for products that are labeled oil-free and non-comedogenic to avoid worsening your symptoms.

 Avoid Wearing Tight Clothing to Prevent Acne

 It can be very tempting to try to hide a breakout behind bandanas, masks, or other apparel.
 However, this can exacerbate your acne by trapping bacteria and oil which can create a breeding ground for acne-causing bacteria.
-If you need to wear a mask, do your best to get one made of cotton.
+Be extra diligent with your skin care routine if you’re wearing a mask regularly.

 The science of preventing teenage acne scarring includes stopping the breakouts from happening in the first place.
 This means making deliberate lifestyle changes, such as adopting a healthier diet and showering immediately after taking part in physical activity.
 This will go a long way in keeping your pores as clean as possible while making sure inflammation and breakouts don’t creep up on you.